Sankissa

+The Buddha's return at Sankissa

-It was at Sankissa that the Buddha returned to earth, after preaching the Abhidhamma Pitaka in Tavatimsa, following the performance of the Twin Miracle under the Gandamba tree.
-As the time approached for the Buddha to leave Távatimsa, Moggallana (Anuruddha, according to Sutta Nipāta Commentary ii 570) announced his coming return to the multitude, who had been waiting at Savatthi, fed by Culla Anathapindika, while Moggallana expounded the Dhamma.
-They then made their way to Sankissa.
+Events at Sankissa are recorded in the Tipitaka.
+It was at Sankissa that the Buddha returned to earth, after preaching the Abhidhamma Pitaka in Tavatimsa heaven to his mother and to the gods, following his performance of the Twin miracle at Sravasti.
+As the time approached for the Buddha to leave Távatimsa after his three month stay, his disciple Moggallana (Anuruddha, according to Sutta Nipāta Commentary ii 570) announced his coming return to the multitude who had been waiting at Sravasti.
+They had been fed by Culla Anathapindika as Moggallana taught the Dhamma.
+They all then made their way to Sankissa to meet the Buddha at his return.

 The descent of the Buddha took place on the day of the Mahapavarana festival.
-Sakka provides three ladders for the Buddha's descent from Sineru to the earth: on the right was a ladder of gold for the gods; on the left a silver ladder for Maha Brahma and his retinue; and in the middle a ladder of jewels for the Buddha.
+The king of the gods Indra built three ladders for the Buddha's descent from Mount Meru to the earth with his retinue: On the right was a ladder of gold for the gods; on the left a silver ladder for Maha Brahma and his retinue; and in the middle a ladder of jewels for the Buddha.
 The assembled people covered the earth for thirty leagues round.
-There was a clear view of the nine Brahma worlds above and of Avici (a hell) below.
-The Buddha was accompanied by Pañcasikha, Mátali, Mahá Brahmá and Suyáma.
-Sariputta was the first to welcome him (followed by Uppalavanna, and the Buddha preached the Law, starting with what was within the comprehension even of a puthujjana, and ending with what only a Buddha could understand.
+At the top of the ladder, there was a clear view of the nine Brahma worlds above and of the Avici hell below.
+The Buddha was accompanied by many beings including Pañcasikha, Mátali, Mahá Brahmá and Suyáma.
+His disciple Sariputta was the first to welcome him, followed by Uppalavanna.

-On this occasion was preached the Parosahassa Játaka to proclaim to the multitude the unparalleled wisdom of Sáriputta.
-It is said that the Buddha's descent to Sankissa had provided opportunity for Moggallána to show his eminence in iddhi, Anuruddha in dibbacakkhu, and Punna in skill in preaching, and the Buddha wished to give Sariputta a chance of shining in his wisdom.
-He therefore asked of Sáriputta questions which no one else could answer.
-The opening words of the Sáriputta Sutta are supposed to refer to this descent from Tusita.
+On this occasion the Parosahassa Jataka was taught to proclaim to the multitude the unparalleled wisdom of Sariputta.
+It is also written that the Buddha's descent at Sankissa had provided opportunities for Moggallana to show his eminence in iddhi (supranormal knowledge), Anuruddha in dibbacakkhu (ability to see far), and Punna in his skills in teaching, while the Buddha wished to give Sariputta a chance of showing his profound wisdom.

-The site of the city gate of Sankissa is one of the "unchangeable" spots of the world (avijahitatthanam).
-All Buddhas descend at that spot to the world of men after preaching the Abhidhamma.
-From Sankissa the Buddha went to Jetavana.
+The location of the city gate of Sankissa is said to be at one of the "unchangeable" spots of the world, or avijahitatthanam, where all of the Buddhas descend to the human world after preaching the Abhidhamma to their mothers in the Heavens.
+From Sankissa, the Buddha went to Jetavana grove.